Skip to content

 Correctly exiting a GUI

 When exiting a GUI, you might have to properly clean up what some Javascript code could have done.
-In the leaflet example of the previous tutorials, it is a great practice to gracefuly remove the map.
+In the leaflet example from the previous tutorials, it is a great practice to gracefully remove the map.

 For example, with leaflet, we could implement this: